 INTRODUCTION

-Soybean (Glycine max L.) is an essential legume belonging to the Leguminosae family, Papilionaceae subfamily, and Glycine genus [14].
+Soybean (Glycine max L.) is an essential legume belonging to the Leguminosae family, Papilionaceae subfamily and Glycine genus [14].
 It has been cultivated in China since 3000 B.C.
 Soybean (Glycine max L.) is becoming a key oilseed crop in India [4].
-It is a legume from the Fabaceae family, sub-family Papilionaceae.
 Globally, soybean is known as the "Golden Bean," "Miracle Crop," or "Yellow Jewel" due to its role as an affordable and nutritionally balanced oilseed [12].
 It is primarily cultivated during the Kharif season (July-October) in rainfed regions of India [17].
-The chemical composition of soybean includes 35-40% protein, 20% oil, 25-30% carbohydrates, 17% dietary fiber, 5% minerals, and other nutrients like vitamins [3].
+The chemical composition of soybean includes 35-40% protein, 20% oil, 25-30% carbohydrates, 17% dietary fiber, 5% minerals and other nutrients like vitamins [3].
 Soybean

-seeds consist of approximately 8% seed coat, 90% cotyledons, and 2% hypocotyl[1].
+seeds consist of approximately 8% seed coat, 90% cotyledons and 2% hypocotyl[1].
 It is also a rich source of calcium, iron, zinc, phosphate, magnesium, B vitamins (thiamine, riboflavin, niacin), and folic acid, which are highly bioavailable [2].
 The fat-free soybean meal is an important, cost-effective protein source for animal feed and many processed foods [15].

 Soybean, originally from China and introduced to India in 1882, is now cultivated in various countries worldwide.
-In the 2019-2020 periods, Brazil had the largest soybean cultivation area, covering 36.90 million hectares, followed by the USA (30.96 million hectares), Argentina (17.00 million hectares), and India (11.34 million hectares).
+In the 2019-2020 periods, Brazil had the largest soybean cultivation area, covering 36.90m ha , followed by the USA (30.96 million hectares), Argentina (17.00 million hectares), and India (11.34 million hectares).
 Brazil was the top producer in 2021-2022, with 144 million tonnes, while India ranked 5th producing 11.20 million tonnes at a productivity rate of 1,126 kg per hectare [14].In India, soybean farming is primarily concentrated in Madhya Pradesh, Uttar Pradesh, Rajasthan, and Maharashtra.
 In 2022-2023, India had the annual production (13.98 mt) and yield (1158kg/ha) with area (12.07 m ha) [17].
 Maharashtra dedicated

 46.01 lakh hectares to soybean cultivation, yielding 36.29 lakh tonnes at a productivity rate of 1,054 kg per hectare.
 Vidarbha, a region in Maharashtra, is the leading producer, benefiting from average rainfall of 800 to 1,000 mm and fertile black cotton soils, which are well-suited for soybean cultivation.
 In 2019-2020, Vidarbha produced 48.25 lakh tonnes of soybeans from 41.24 lakh hectares, with a productivity rate of 853 kg per hectare [13,24].